WHERE TO BUY OUR MILK

 Paul Herndon was born in Richmond, Virginia and raised in northern California outside of Sacramento.

 The Herndons purchased their first Guernsey cow in 2011 as a family milk cow.
 Because the cow was such a good producer, they began selling milk to others and then added a second cow.
-Now, they milk several cows and have several more heifers up and coming and plan to add more cows in the next several years.
+Now, they milk several cows and have several more heifers up and coming.
+The dairy plans to double output between late 2018 and late 2019.